Revive101/Aurorium/README.md

 You can provide the (built) executable with following parameters:

 ```
 -v, --verbose               Activate verbosity (Default: warn)
-    -r, --revision=<String>     Fetch from a revision string (Example V_r740872.Wizard_1_520)
+-r, --revision              Fetch from a revision string (Example V_r740872.Wizard_1_520)
 -i, --ip=<SocketAddr>       Override the default endpoint IP (Default: 0.0.0.0:12369)
-    -c, --concurrent_downloads=<usize>  Override the count of concurrent downloads at once (Default: 8)
+-c, --concurrent_downloads  Override the count of concurrent downloads at once (Default: 8)
-        --max_requests=<u32>    Change the amount of requests a user can send before getting rate-limited by the server
+    --max_requests          Change the amount of requests a user can send before getting rate-limited by the server
-        --reset_duration=<u32>  Change the duration for the interval in which the rate-limit list get's cleared (In seconds)
+    --reset_duration        Change the duration for the interval in which the rate-limit list get's cleared (In seconds)
-    -h, --help                  Prints help information
+-h, --help                  Prints this message
 ```

 ## Contributing